Are You Here: Plot

 Steve Dallas burns through his paycheck quickly every month convincing women to have sex with him.
 He can afford this lifestyle as he is the weatherman for local news channel WRSC.
 Although expected to make his own forecasts, he relies on assistant Delia Shepard to do it for him.
 Steve spends his free time with childhood friend Ben Baker, a bearded hippie who spends his days smoking cannabis.

-One day, Ben violently bursts into the WRSC premises to tell Steve his father has died.
+One day, Ben violently bursts into the WRSC premises to tell Steve that Ben's father has died.
 Steve drives him to the funeral, but they arrive late due to Ben insisting they save some crayfish from ending up as bait.
 Despite missing all but the lowering of the casket, Ben is received with open arms by his stepmother Angela, a young special education teacher who married Ben's father just five years ago.

 At the reading of the will, Angela is left nothing, in accordance with her wishes; Ben's sister Terry is left $350,000 and Ben is left the family farm, general store, and $2,000,000.

 In a manic episode, Ben first decides to use his money to create a school that will spread New Age philosophy, and starts giving classes in the backyard of the family farm.
 He is soon stopped by Terry, who has decided to contest the will in court by challenging Ben's sanity, forcing him to have a psychiatric evaluation.
 On the day of the appointment, Ben runs to a neighboring Amish farm, feeling their lifestyle is a role model for his future school.